Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 1630 should be a lot (approximately 88%) better at AA than the GeForce GTX 650 Ti 2GB, and also will be capable of handling higher screen resolutions without losing too much performance. (explain)
+The GeForce GTX 1630 will be quite a bit (about 88%) faster with regards to full screen anti-aliasing than the GeForce GTX 650 Ti 2GB, and also should be able to handle higher resolutions without losing too much performance. (explain)

 GeForce GTX 1630 27840 Mpixels/sec